stulentsev/stulentsev.github.com/source/_posts/2012-10-28-dynamic-collections-a-la-mongodb.markdown

 After having worked with MongoDB for a while, I really miss its dynamic features when dealing with "legacy" systems (MySQL, in this instance).
-How cool it would be to just start inserting data into random collection and it will magically appear in the DB?
-Good news is: it can be done.
+How cool it would be to just start inserting data into random collection and it will magically appear in the DB? **Good news is**: it can be done.

 <!-- more -->